aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

-We use them from Rust and not from JavaScript, because we don't have a way to package a Deno package with dependencies, except for the very build helper we are building here, which we can't use (chicken-egg-problem)
+We use them from Rust and not from JavaScript, because we don't have a way to package a Deno package with dependencies, except for the very build helper we are building here, which we can't use (chicken-egg-problem).

 #### `manifest.json`